mathsaey/skitter/pages/telemetry.md

 * `[:skitter, :runtime, :deploy]`: Emitted when a workflow is deployed.
 The event is emitted after everything is ready, but before `Skitter.Runtime.deploy/1` returns.
+  * `ref`: A unique reference to the deployed workflow.
+* `[:skitter, :runtime, :stop]`: Emitted when a deployed workflow is stopped using `Skitter.Runtime.stop/1`.
+The event is emitted before any workers are stopped.
+Telemetry events for `ref` received after this event should be ignored, as no guarantees are made about the internal consistency of the workflow.
+  * `ref`: The reference of the deployed workflow.

 #### Remote